Law Enforcement and Justice Administration

 The Fire Science minor is designed as an supplementary study discipline for majors in fields related to emergency service.
 Courses focus on a general introduction to the fire service; including fire prevention, fire safety, arson investigation and suppression systems.

-- ..The Fire protection Studies Club meets on the first and third Thursdayof each month.
-Meeting are held in Stipes hall at 6;30pm.
+- ..The Fire protection Studies Club meets every other Tuesday and all are welcome to attend.
+Meeting are held in Stipes hall at 6:00pm.

 Contact the club on purple post, or follow on facebook https://www.facebook.com/groups/fireprotectionstudiesclub/